 Above Plaka, you’ll find the Kastro district, so-called because of its Venetian walls.
 And just a short walk away is the village of Tripiti, famous for its catacombs (an amazing network of tombs built by early Christians fleeing Roman persecution) and an ancient amphitheatre.

 Hiking between Instagrammable fishing villages

-Another classic vista of Milos are the syrmata (fishermen’s boathouses literally built into the rocks) that are the colourful centrepiece of the fishing villages of Klima, Mandrakia and Fyropotamos.
+Another classic vista of Milos, the syrmata (fishermen’s boathouses literally built into the rocks) are the colourful centrepiece of the fishing villages of Klima, Mandrakia and Fyropotamos.

 Natural splendour revealed by sea kayak

 With all those sea caves, bays and beaches, there’s no way you won’t be tempted back out to sea… this time by kayak.
 There are full- and half-day guided tours in many directions.
 Paliohori and Provatas beaches are popular destinations to the south, as is Paliorema (and the former sulphur mine of Thiorichia above it) to the east and Glaronisia to the north.

 Your final experience is not on Milos itself but all around it.
 Day trips from Adamas to neighbouring isles couldn’t be easier.
 Kimolos (Milos’ volcanic little brother) lies just 40min away, around the same time it takes to reach Sifnos (renowned for its fine beaches and finer food) and Serifos (quintessentially Cycladic, with sugar-cubed houses appearing to tumble down the hillside).

 In complete contrast, there is Polyegos, the region’s largest uninhabited island and a natural escape with more great beaches and plenty of birdlife.

 Experience Milos island